Introduction

 Read a book before bedtime.
 Several research studies have shown that reading before bedtime can help you fall asleep.
 It’s important not to choose very engaging books.
 Some light reading before bedtime can help sleep with ease.

 Listening to peaceful music, doing guided meditation, practising yoga Nidra, and breathing exercises during nighttime can be one way of sleeping well.
-Put on some white noises or use sound-cancelling earphones, focus on breathing, and do sleep exercises.
-These will relax, calm, and eventually lull us to sleep.
+Put on some white noise or use sound-cancelling earphones, focus on breathing, and do sleep exercises.
+These will relax, calm, and eventually, lull us to sleep.

 Another important way of treating sleep-initiating insomnia is avoiding any kind of meal before bedtime.
 Keeping at least a two-hour gap between rest and dinner time ensures the food digests, and we do not suffer from heartburn and belching issues.